Dead Europe: Reception

 Dead Europe received mixed to positive reviews, earning a 63% approval rating on Rotten Tomatoes.

 Julie Rigg of ABC Online gave a positive review and called it "one of the most disturbing, and intelligent, Australian films for a long time."
 Tim Robey of The Daily Telegraph also gave a positive review, calling the movie a "promising drama of alienation that slides into portentousness."

 Joel Walsh of Little White Lies however gave a negative review, calling it "macabre, spiteful and all too bleak in its juxtaposition of generations and their transference of guilt."

 Peter Galvin from SBS gave the film three stars out of five, noting that the film is "dark, and emotionally claustrophobic" and is "tough to sit through".
-He also observes that Dead Europe "is a puzzle film, a movie where one is asked to work hard at deciphering its strangeness."
+He also observed that Dead Europe "is a puzzle film, a movie where one is asked to work hard at deciphering its strangeness."